uselagoon/lagoon/docs/applications/drupal/integrate-drupal-and-fastly.md

 ### Configure the Fastly module in Drupal

 Configure the Fastly service ID and API token.
+A Site ID is generated for you automatically.
 You can use runtime environment variables, or you can edit the settings form found at `/admin/config/services/fastly`:

 * `FASTLY_API_TOKEN`
 * `FASTLY_API_SERVICE`

-A `site ID` is required, the module will generate one for you when you first install it.
-The idea behind the site ID is that it is a unique string which is appended as a cache tag on all requests.
-Thus, you are able to purge a single site from Fastly, even though multiple sites may flow through the same service in Fastly.

 #### Set the purge options